Conr86/AVRTray/README.md

 I made this because I can never find the remote while at my desk, and the AVR is often physically blocked by a door.

-I'd use the Marantz HTTP-based web interface that was built into the AVR if they hadn't removed it for no reason.
+I'd use the Marantz HTTP-based web interface that was built into the AVR if they hadn't, you know, removed it for no reason.

+Uses a few functions borrowed from https://github.com/RickDB/DenonWeb